The world is running out of time to summon the political will necessary to solve the climate crisis.

 National Power Shifts and similar summits by different names are already scaling up the climate movement in the United States, Canada, Australia, New Zealand, across Europe, Africa, India, Japan, and South Asia.
 The first ever Power Shift, organized by the Energy Action Coalition, was held in the United States in 2007.
 It brought together nearly 6,000 young people from around the country for trainings and included a lobby day on capitol hill.
 The second US summit was held in 2009, and by 2011 over 10,000 activists came together for the third.
 For more information or to get involved, visit wearepowershift.org.
 Meanwhile the idea began to spark internationally in 2009 as the Australian Youth Climate Coalition led their own Power Shift and were soon followed by the Badlaav conference in India led by the Indian Youth Climate Network, UK Power Shift led by the United Kingdom Youth Climate Coalition, and Canada Power Shift led by the Canadian Youth Climate Coalition.
 By 2010, Power Shift also began to spread across more of Europe as European youth coordinated themselves to support ongoing national efforts across the region: http://powershifteurope.eu.
 In 2012, the momentum continues with Power Shifts in Sweden, Ukraine, Canada, Belgium, and New Zealand.
-GPS in 2013 will be a chance for us to all come together, learn, share, strategize, bond, celebrate, and collectively take the movement to the next level all around the globe.
+GPS in 2013 was an unprecedented chance for us to all come together, learn, share, strategize, bond, celebrate, and collectively take the movement to the next level all around the globe.

 About the Team